MGensheimer/seneca-tutor/README.md

 Runs locally with a web interface using Flask and the Anthropic API.

+## Why

+What qualities would an ideal tutor have?
+Deep subject matter knowledge, an ability to adapt the material to the student's knowledge and learning style, and the discipline to design an effective long-term lesson plan.
+We can achieve a lot of this by giving a LLM access to specialized memory files that it can read and update across chat sessions.

 ## Features

 - Uses Claude 3.5 Sonnet model